 - Fry about 4-6 at a time, about 2 minutes per side, until golden, turning with a stick.

 - Remove with a slotted spoon to a plate lined with paper towels to absorb excess oil.

-- Cut a hole with a knife and fill with pastry cream.
-For this, it is easiest to place the pastry cream into a pastry bag with a round tip and simply bury the tip in the middle of Berliner and fill.
+- Cut a hole with a knife and fill it with pastry cream.
+For this, it is easiest to place the pastry cream into a pastry bag with a round tip and bury the tip in the middle of Berliner and fill.

 - Sprinkle with powdered sugar and serve.